Getting More Out of Your Content Marketing

 Or combine several pieces of content into a larger pitch that tells the unique ways you’re displaying your value proposition, serving your community, growing your corporate team and/or doing new and innovative things at your organization.
 Daily newspapers love these types of business stories with deep information and distinctive angles.

-Don’t forget to share those trend-packed, expert-written, thought leadership–based specimens (for example, 2021 Marketing Predictions) with your favorite journalist, if just to build a long-term relationship, so you (and your executive team) can be a resource for opinions, quotes and insights on stories they’re already working.
+Don’t forget to share those trend-packed, expert-written, thought leadership–based specimens with your favorite journalist, if just to build a long-term relationship, so you (and your executive team) can be a resource for opinions, quotes and insights on stories they’re already working.

 2. Rely on internal communications